 Cost - New companies often prefer shrink wrapping because the start-up costs are substantially less than many other forms of packaging.
-Low start up costs allows new companies to focus capital on other areas of the business.
+Low start-up costs allow new companies to focus capital on other areas of the business.

 Professional Look - Another excellent advantage to shrink wrapping is the professional look obtained once wrapped.
-For minimal costs, start up companies and existing companies can offer a professional looking packaging for pennies per product.
+For minimal costs, start-up companies and existing companies can offer professional looking packaging for pennies per product.

 Display - The ability to display the product on the shelf is another excellent advantage to shrink wrap.
 Companies can display edible and non-edible products while on the shelf.

 Efficiency - Shrink wrapping with the proper machines to meet production levels can be a very efficient packaging method.
 Companies can package anywhere from a few products per day up to thousands of products per day with the proper machine.